 The wonders cabbage can do in a gout diet

-Furthermore, some gout sufferers swear by using cabbage as a gout topical treatment by wrapping cabbage leaves around gout affected joints helps ease the pain.
+Furthermore, some gout sufferers swear by using cabbage as a gout topical treatment by wrapping cabbage leaves around gout affected joints that may help ease the pain.
 A popular method is to apply frozen cabbage leaves on the inflamed joint.
-An enzyme that is in the cabbage leaves helps get rid of the crystals that are nestled around the joint.
+An enzyme that is in the cabbage leaves that may help get rid of the crystals that are nestled around the joint.
 Personally, I have never used this topical treatment to ease the pain of a gout attack.
 I do agree that you should try and incorporate red cabbage in your gout diet each week.